 Storing and Reheating Rolls

-To store leftover rolls, place them in an airtight container or ziplock bag at room temperature for up to 2 days.
-For longer storage, consider freezing them.
-Wrap each roll individually in plastic wrap, then place them in a freezer-safe bag.
-They can be frozen for up to three months.
+Leftovers go in an airtight container or plastic bag at room temp for up to 2 days.
+For longer, wrap each in plastic wrap, put in a freezer bag, and freeze up to 3 months.

 Serving Suggestions